braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/link_shortening.md

 #### Will Link Shortening work with deep links or universal links?

 Link Shortening will only shorten static URLs that start with _http://_ or _https://_.
-It is not advised to further shorten generated Universal Links (from providers such as Branch or Firebase) as this may break the attribution or redirect of those tools.
+It is not advised to further shorten generated universal links (from providers such as Branch or Firebase) as this may break the attribution or redirect of those tools.

 [1]: {% image_buster /assets/img/link_shortening/shortening1.png %}
 [2]: {% image_buster /assets/img/link_shortening/shortening2.png %}